siren-js/spec-extensions/README.md

 Indicates that the radio button cannot be selected (i.e., `checked` cannot be `true`).
-This property is OPTIONAL, it MUST be a boolean, and its default value is `false`.
+This property is OPTIONAL, it MUST be a boolean, and it defaults to `false`.

 #### `title`